 Who this is for

-Each entry below names the decision and the legal structure DRG Law writes around it.
-If the matter you are weighing looks like one of these, send the question.
+Each entry below names a decision and the legal structure DRG Law writes around it.
+If the matter on your desk fits one of these, send it to Damaris.

 01